gatling/gatling/src/sphinx/http/http_request.rst

 .. note:: Headers can also be defined on the ``HttpProtocol``.

-.. _http-request-ignore-default-headers:
+.. _http-request-ignore-protocol-headers:

-For a given request, you can also disable common headers that were defined on the ``HttpProtocol`` with ``ignoreDefaultHeaders``:
+For a given request, you can also disable common headers that were defined on the ``HttpProtocol`` with ``ignoreProtocolHeaders``:

-.. includecode:: code/HttpRequestSample.scala#ignoreDefaultHeaders
+.. includecode:: code/HttpRequestSample.scala#ignoreProtocolHeaders

 .. _http-request-signature: